Rofiat-Adebayo/Detecting-FX-Settlement-Risk-in-a-Multicurrency-Payments-Platform/README.md

 ### Data Quality & Integrity

 - Duplicate transaction checks returned zero duplicates, indicating strong ingestion and identifier controls.
-- Insight 2:** FX rate coverage was complete across all transaction dates and currencies.
+- FX rate coverage was complete across all transaction dates and currencies.
 - No negative or zero-value transaction amounts were observed.
 - Currency codes were fully consistent across transaction and FX reference tables.